icebob/moleculer-java-site/src/concepts.md

 Because the `Services` can be remotely hosted, services send and receive JSON data during their communication.
-In the Node.js-based Moleculer implementation, the transferable data corresponds to JavaScript Objects.
+In the Node.js-based Moleculer implementation, the transferable data corresponds to JavaScript objects.
-A JavaScript Object is a collection of named values, eg.:
+A JavaScript object is a collection of named values, eg.:

 ```js
 // JavaScript code